mark-olson/ansible-collection-daos/README.md

 - daos_clients
 - daos_admins

-If you installed Ansible using the [install_ansible.sh](install_ansible.sh) script as described above, a `~/ansible-daos/hosts` file will be created for you.
+If you installed Ansible using the [install_ansible.sh](install_ansible.sh) script as described above, a `~/ansible-daos/hosts` file will be created.

-The file will be stubbed out and ready for you to add your hosts.
+The `~/ansible-daos/hosts` file will only contain one host entry.

 ```
-# file: ~/ansible-daos/hosts

 [daos_admins]
 localhost ansible_connection=local